courses_banner.jpg (56157 bytes)

 Answer: A two year clock starts ticking the day you sit your first CPL or ATPL theory exam, whether you pass it or not.
 Between then and the end of the two year period (called a WINDOW) you must have passed all seven ATPL exam subjects.
 If you do this, you are awarded a 'frozen CPL or ATPL', and once you reach the required flight experience for the issue of an Australian ATPL (i.e. 1500 hours total flight time, 100 hours night experience, etc, etc), and have passed the ATPL flight test you may apply to CASA for issue of the Australian ATPL licence.
 The ATPL flight test must be in a multi-engine aircraft or approved multi-engine simulator which is classed as a multi-crew type.
 Similar for CPL issue but CPL experience requirements and CPL (VFR) flight test.

-Should you NOT pass all seven exam subjects within the two years since the first sitting, you will lose only the subject credit that exceeds two years, not all subjects as was the case pre CASR Part 61.
+Should you NOT pass all seven exam subjects within the two years since the first exam you passed, you will lose only the subject credit that exceeds two years, not all subjects.
 The idea is that you continue to sit and pass subjects in a scheduled way, something that the airlines wish to see also.

 Question 2.
 What subjects should be sat in what order ?